 Hello!
-My name is Mark Zolotas and I’m a Research Scientist in the Large Behavior Models (LBM) Division of Toyota Research Institute (TRI).
+My name is Mark Zolotas and I’m a Manager & Senior Research Scientist in the Robotics Division of Toyota Research Institute (TRI).

 Highlights